What is a study?

 Voting Age Study:

 How did we decide to start this study?
 This issue came to the League’s attention because young people are interested in voting.
 In 2021, a group of young organizers asked the LWVME to support them by testifying on bills to lower the voting age that they had submitted to the Maine Legislature (LD 706 and LD 1051).
 LWVME offered testimony neither for nor against because the board determined that LWVME doesn’t have a position on this topic.
-We are now asking our members to help us determine that position so that we will have an advocacy position when the issue comes before the Legislature again.
+We then asked our members to help us determine that position so that we will have an advocacy position when the issue comes before the Legislature again.